uvmain/recipe-book/README.md

 - `npm run frontend:dev` - Runs the frontend in development mode.
 - `npm run dev` - Starts Caddy and concurrently runs the frontend and backend.
 - `npm run build` - Builds both the backend and frontend for production.
-- `npm run create-cert` - Generates and installs certificates for local SSL.
 - `npm run preview` - Runs the built distributable with Caddy for SSL and routing.

 ## Deployment